aws-solutions-library-samples/guidance-for-generative-ai-shopping-assistant-using-agents-for-amazon-bedrock/README.md

    ![Product Catalog KB Data Source Sync](assets/images/deployment_01_validate_kb_data_source.png)

-   - Check the [Known Issues](#faq-known-issues-additional-considerations-and-limitations) section for solution if the data is not ingested correctly.
+   - Check the [Known Issues](#faq-known-issues-additional-considerations-and-limitations) section for fix if the data is not ingested correctly.
 - Verify product images are uploaded to Cloudfront S3 bucket:
    - Capture the Cloudformation output value for `{app-name}S3BucketName` in `{app-name}S3CloudFrontStack`stack.
    - Navigate to Amazon S3 console and verify the images are uploaded to above S3 bucket under `images\` path.
-Check the [Known Issues](#faq-known-issues-additional-considerations-and-limitations) section for solution if the images are missing.
+Check the [Known Issues](#faq-known-issues-additional-considerations-and-limitations) section for fix if the images are missing.

 ## Running the Guidance
 1. **Capture the AppUrl**